-- (2) To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2022; - (3) To approve on an advisory basis the compensation of the Company's named executive officers; and - (4) To consider and transact such other business as may properly come before the Annual Meeting.
+- (1) To elect the ten director nominees named herein: - (2) To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2023; - (3) To approve an amendment to the Curtiss-Wright Corporation Annual Incentive Compensation Plan to expand the class of employees eligible to receive awards under the plan; - (4) To approve on an advisory basis the compensation of the Company's named executive officers; - (5) To approve on an advisory (non-binding) basis the frequency of future stockholder advisory votes approving the compensation of the Company's named executive officers; and - (6) To consider and transact such other business as may properly come before the Annual Meeting.

-Only record holders of the Company's common stock at the close of business on March 11, 2022, the record date for the Annual Meeting, are entitled to notice of and to vote at the Annual Meeting.
+Only record holders of the Company's common stock at the close of business on March 10, 2023, the record date for the Annual Meeting, are entitled to notice of and to vote at the Annual Meeting.
 A list of stockholders will be available for examination by any stockholder(s) at the Annual Meeting and during normal business hours at the offices of the Company, 130 Harbour Place Drive, Suite 300, Davidson, North Carolina 28036, during the ten days preceding the Annual Meeting date.